mahendrapaipuri/ceems/website/docs/configuration/ceems-lb.md

 ```

 - `strategy`: Load balancing strategy.
 Besides classical `round-robin` and
-`least-connection` strategies, a custom `resource-based` strategy is supported.
+`least-connection` strategies, a custom `round-robin` strategy is supported.
-In the  `resource-based` strategy, the query will be proxied to the TSDB instance
+In the  `round-robin` strategy, the query will be proxied to the TSDB instance
 that has the data based on the time period in the query.
 - `backends`: A list of objects describing each TSDB backend.
   - `backends[0].id`: It is **important**